informalsystems/ibc-starknet/README.md

 scarb build
 ```

-This will put the contract classes at:
+This will compile the contract classes at:
 `contracts/targets/dev/*.contract_class.json`

 # Declare and deploy the contract